-Hyaluronan injections can be used to treat osteoarthritis of the knee, but only after other treatments have failed.
+Hyaluronan injections can be used to treat arthritis.
+But they’re usually only prescribed if other treatments haven’t worked first.

-NICE, the organisation that provides guidance and advice on treatments for different conditions in the UK, doesn’t currently recommend the use of hyaluronan injections for osteoarthritis.
-It suggests that while they may reduce pain over six months, the injections may cause short-term inflammation in the knee.
+NICE suggests that hyaluronan injections may reduce pain over six months.
+But the injections may cause short-term inflammation in the knee.

 How are they taken?

-You might not notice the effect of the injections straight away, but once they start working any benefits will probably last a few months.
+You might not notice the effect of the injections straight away.
+Once they start working, any benefits will probably last a few months.

 Side effects and risks

-Hyaluronan injections have very few side effects, although some people might have temporary pain and swelling in their joint after the injection.
+Hyaluronan injections have very few side effects.
+However, some people may have pain, stiffness or swelling in their joint after the injection.
 There’s also a small risk of infection.

-If you notice any unusual symptoms after the injection, get in touch with the person treating you.
+If you notice any symptoms after the injection, tell the person treating you.